-Mono-constituent substance: a mono-constituent substance is a substance in which one constituent is present at a concentration of at least 80% (w/w) and which contains $\underline{up \ to \ 20\% \ (w/w) \ of}$ impurities.
+Mono-constituent substance: As a general rule, a substance, defined by its composition, in which one main constituent is present to at least 80% (w/w).

-Multi-constituent substance: a multi-constituent substance is a substance consisting of several main constituents present at concentrations generally $\geq 10\%$ and < 80% (w/w).
+Multi-constituent substance: As a general rule, a substance, defined by its composition, in which more than one main constituent is present in concentration of $\geq 10\%$ and < 80% (w/w).